 Guru & Avalokiteshvara: The Remainder of the Text

-Now, in our final session we have quite a lot of text left to cover, so I will just read each of the verses and comment very briefly on them.
+In our final session, we have quite a lot of text left to cover, so I will just read each of the verses and comment very briefly on them.

 Prayer for Inspiration to Develop the Graded Pathway Minds (Lam-rim)

 We start with the lam-rim review.
-And as I said, what we’re asking for is inspiration.
+As I said, what we’re asking for is inspiration.
 Inspire me is how I translate this, rather than bless me, which, as I said, has a very non-Buddhist connotation.
-So inspire me, uplift, brighten me, until I get a firmer realization, firmer understanding, is the idea here.
+Inspire me, uplift, brighten me until I get a firmer realization, firmer understanding, is the idea here.

 Inspire me so that, having found certainty that you, my kind and ennobling spiritual master, who teaches the unerring pathway minds, thereby forming the basis for every provisional and long-term bliss, without an exception, are a mass of infinite (sources) of safe direction,